 Phytophthora dieback is a devastating plant disease of native plants and is caused by the water mould, Phytophthora (pronounced Fy-to-fora - meaning plant destroyer in Greek) cinnamomi which causes an infection leading to death in the plant.
 Symptoms are wilting, yellowing and retention of dried foliage and darkening of root colour.

 For more information: http://www.dieback.org.au/go/what-is-dieback/what-is-phytophthora-dieback

-Two methods used for active dieback control within Shire reserves includes spraying phosphite over understorey plants and injecting phosphite into dieback susceptible trees.
-Friends Groups and private landholders can loan equipment from the Shire.
-The Shire can also provide information and demonstration of treatment methods as requested.
+Two methods used for active dieback control within City reserves includes spraying phosphite over understorey plants and injecting phosphite into dieback susceptible trees.
+Friends Groups and private landholders can loan equipment from the City.
+The City can also provide information and demonstration of treatment methods as requested.
 Free community workshops are regularly held through the Bush Skills for the Hills series.